 If these properties were applied in the source to instances of E28 Conceptual Object or its subclasses, use in the migration target E65 Creation instead of E81 Transformation, P94 has created (was created by) instead of P123 resulted in (resulted from), and P16 used specific object (was used for) instead of P124 transformed (was transformed by).

-If these properties were applied in the source to instances of E74 Group, use in the migration target E66 Formation instead of E81 Transformation, P95 has formed (was formed by) instead of P123 resulted in (resulted from), and P151 was formed from (participated in) instead of P124 transformed (was transformed by).Migration Instructions for the reduced scope of E16 Measurement
+If these properties were applied in the source to instances of E74 Group, use in the migration target E66 Formation instead of E81 Transformation, P95 has formed (was formed by) instead of P123 resulted in (resulted from), and P151 was formed from (participated in) instead of P124 transformed (was transformed by).

+Migration Instructions for the reduced scope of E13 Attribute Assignment

+In cultural heritage institutions it is common practice to document condition assessment, measurement, classification, observation, etc. for groups of objects.
+This has been reflected in the CRMbase by the quantification many-to-many of the properties P140 assigned attribute to (was attributed by) and P141 assigned (was assigned by) and their subproperties.
+From v7.3.1 and on, all instances of E13 Attribute Assignment (and subclasses) form a single activity, applied to exactly one object, and yielding one value or dimension, which prohibits multiple values or dimensions as the objects of one instance of E13 Attribute Assignment (condition assessment, measurement, classification, observation, etc.).
+After the change, one has to replace the single instance of E13 Attribute Assignment or subclasses with an instance of E7 Activity as the grouping event and a new instance of E13 Attribute Assignment or subclasses for each of the objects in question.
+The grouping instance should hold the information about time, place and actor of the original instance of E13 Attribute Assignment and a type indicating the kind of event.
+Each of the new instances of E13 Attribute Assignment or subclasses should be sub-events, that is connected to the new instance of E7 activity via the property P9 consists of (forms part of).

+Migration Instructions for the reduced scope of E16 Measurement

 From version 7.1.1 on, the class E16 Measurement pertains only to instances of E18 Physical Thing, rather than to instances of E1 CRM Entity.
 The reason is twofold.
 Firstly, the property P43 has dimension (is dimension of) associates a dimension only with E70 Thing, and thereby only allows for documenting the results of the measuring of instances of E70 Thing.
 Secondly, in the narrower sense, only physical things can be observed for quantitative measurements, but instances of E54 Dimension, in particular for instances of E28 Conceptual Object, may be inferred by other forms of E13 Attribute Assignment, such as data evaluation.
 Therefore, the property P39 measured (was measured by) now has the range: E18 Physical Thing.